edwardchang0112/FacialDataAugmentationSystemGUI/README.md

   (c) Start Date (YYYY-MM-DD)

-### All the project just provide you a basic structure, you need to make some changes to fit your applications.
+### All the project just provide you a basic structure to reduce your development period, you need to make some changes to fit your applications.